Join us October 12th in Seattle to celebrate how we experience and sustain our watersheds through film!

 Cost: $10 advance tickets; $15 at the door; $10.00 students, under 12, or over 65

-Purchasing advanced tickets will be available soon and RSVP on our Facebook event page.
+Purchase tickets by clicking on the button below and RSVP on our Facebook event page.

 In addition to some amazing films, the event also features an opportunity to meet the film makers and organizations that developed the films and much more!